How to: Debug 64-Bit Applications

 In either case, installing remote debugging on a 64-bit computer installs both the 32-bit and the 64-bit versions of the Remote Debugging Monitor.
 To debug a 64-bit application, you must use the correct version, which is Remote Debugger (x64) on the Start menu.
-For information about how to install 64-bit remote debugging components, see How to: Set Up Remote Debugging.
+For information about how to install 64-bit remote debugging components, see Set Up Remote Debugging on the Device.

 Debugging 64-bit code is almost identical to debugging 32-bit code.
 One difference is that Edit and Continue is not available for 64-bit code.

 Mixed-mode debugging (calls from native code to managed code, or vice versa) is supported for x64 processes, if the managed code uses Microsoft .NET Framework version 4 or later.

 Mixed-mode debugging is not supported for IA64 processes or for x64 processes that use .NET Framework versions earlier than 4.0.

 Click Start, point to All Programs, point to Microsoft Visual Studio 2010, point to Visual Studio Tools, and then click Remote Debugger (x64) or Remote Debugger (IA64).

 From the Windows Command Prompt, run Install path\Microsoft Visual Studio\Common7\IDE\Remote Debugger\x64 or Install path\Microsoft Visual Studio\Common7\IDE\Remote Debugger\ia64.